Package an app manually (Desktop Bridge)

 <Dependencies> <TargetDeviceFamily Name="Windows.Desktop" MinVersion="10.0.14316.0" MaxVersionTested="10.0.15063.0" /> </Dependencies>

-For desktop bridge apps, you'll have to add the
+For desktop apps that you package by using the desktop bridge, you'll have to add the

 <Capabilities> <rescap:Capability Name="runFullTrust"/> </Capabilities>